-- Gartner, Inc., "Forecast: Application-Specific Analog ICs, Worldwide, 2006-2010," S. Ohr, September 2007. - Gartner, Inc., "Semiconductor Forecast Database," 4Q07 Update, November 2007. - Gartner, Inc., "Semiconductor Forecast Worldwide: Forecast Database," A. Blanco et. al., 3Q07. - Gartner, Inc., "Dataquest Alert: Semiconductor Market Forecast," R. Gordon, 3Q07. - World Semiconductor Trade Statistics (WSTS), November 2007 Forecast.
+- Gartner, Inc., "Forecast: Application-Specific Analog ICs, Worldwide, 2006-2010," S. Ohr, September 2007. - Gartner, Inc., "Semiconductor Forecast Database," 4Q07 Update, November 2007. - Gartner, Inc., "Semiconductor Forecast Worldwide: Forecast Database," A. Blanco et. al., 3Q07. - · Gartner, Inc., "Dataquest Alert: Semiconductor Market Forecast," R. Gordon, 3Q07. - · World Semiconductor Trade Statistics (WSTS), November 2007 Forecast.

 The Gartner, Inc. reports described herein (Gartner, Inc. Reports) represent data, research opinion or viewpoints published, as part of a syndicated subscription service available only to clients, by Gartner, Inc., a corporation organized under the laws of the State of Delaware, USA, and its subsidiaries, and are not representations of fact.
-The Gartner, Inc. Reports do not constitute a specific guide to action and the reader of this prospectus assumes sole responsibility for his or her selection of, or reliance on, the Gartner, Inc. Reports, or any excerpts thereof, in making any decision, including any investment decision.
 Each Gartner, Inc. Report speaks as of its original publication date (and not as of the date of this prospectus) and the opinions expressed in the Gartner, Inc. Reports are subject to change without notice.
-Gartner, Inc. is not responsible, nor shall it have any liability, to us or to any reader of this prospectus for errors, omissions or inadequacies in, or for any interpretations of, or for any calculations based upon data contained in, the Gartner, Inc. Reports or any excerpts thereof.